 - Scholarship payments under UCD’s Cothrom na Féine Scholarship Programme of up to €7,000 per year

 - Payments under the Probation Service’s KickStart Scholarship scheme

-- Any amount received as a training allowance while undergoing a course of rehabilitation training by an organisation approved by the Minister for Health
+- Any training allowance received while undergoing rehabilitation training by an organisation approved by the Minister for Health

 - Payments made by Sport Ireland under the International Carding Scheme